binkley/homebrewery-files/witch.md

 ##### 🛡️ Ally Buffs & Wards

+- **Antimagic Field** <br>
+  Me nor you can use magic.
+Let's find out how things truly are &mdash; I've got someone here good with a sharp blade.

 - **Mind Blank** <br>
   Even wishing it were so does not reach their mind.
 Fear might.